growr-xyz/growr-documentation/layer-liquidity/2-Pond-Funding.md

 ```

 ### Pool-to-pond funding
 Local ponds can apply for funds from the pool resulting in so called "contract-to-contract (C2C) lending".
-Depending on the pond ﬁnancing period, fund requirements, proposed risk model and eligibility criteria, the pool owner (Liquidity Provider) decides to approve or not the funding to the pond.
+Depending on the pond financing period, fund requirements, proposed risk model and eligibility criteria, the pool owner (Liquidity Provider) decides to approve or not the funding to the pond.
 This is how it works:
 ```mermaid
 sequenceDiagram
     participant Lending App (Lender)